 Many dozens of presentations later, the new Park plan was unanimously passed by the Howard County, Maryland, Design Advisory Panel and was unanimously made the law of the land by the Planning Board.
-Today, the Park's first phase, the iconic Chrysalis, is nearly complete.
+Today, the Park's first phase, the iconic Chrysalis, actively and passively entertains the public.

 Before Columbia Association voted 8 to 2 to adopt what the Board referred to as the "McCall Plan", and to form an independent Special Purpose Vehicle, provide a perpetual easement and provide $1.6 Million in startup capital for the plan's development, a Baltimore Sun feature article was orchestrated and an open-house was hosted by Columbia Association, where Michael McCall introduced the plan to the Columbia, Maryland community.

 Click the three images below to go to the respective full Baltimore Sun articles.

 After the historic 8 to 2 vote for the enabling legislation on February 14, 2013, the following week Columbia Association placed the below ad for the Inner Arbor Plan, co-developed with Strategic Leisure, on the back of the Columbia Flier.